Initialization data disk (Linux)

 6. Enter the starting sector number and press Enter Key.

-First sector Indicates the starting sector number of the partition free space.
-You can select 2048-83886079, and the default value is 2048.
-In this example, directly Press Enter key , indicating that the default start sector number is selected two thousand and forty-eight
+First sector Indicates the starting sector number of the free space of the partition, which can be selected 2048-83886079, the default value is 2048。 In this example, directly Press Enter key , indicating that the default start sector number is selected two thousand and forty-eight

 Echo information is shown in the following figure.